 TSET Research Scholar

-Departments of Otolaryngology - Head & Neck Surgery, Cell Biology, and Pediatrics, OUHSC
+Departments of Otolaryngology - Head and Neck Surgery, and Cell Biology, OUHSC

 Associate Member, Peggy and Charles Stephenson Oklahoma Cancer Center